Citigroup employees brace for layoffs, management overhaul -sources

 Support staff in compliance and risk management, and technology staff working on overlapping functions are at risk of being laid off, Reuters reported in September.

+As part of the reshuffle, the US bank will name one of its most senior bankers in Europe, Nacho Gutiérrez-Orrantia, new head of banking in the region, according to people familiar with the situation.

+In his new role of head of the Europe cluster, the Spanish banker will look after Citi´s businesses in Europe.

-(Reporting by Saeed Azhar, Isla Binnie and Tatiana Bautzer in New York; Additional reporting by Svea Herbst-Bayliss and Echo Wang; Editing by Lananh Nguyen and Lisa Shumaker)
+(Reporting by Saeed Azhar, Isla Binnie and Tatiana Bautzer in New York; Additional reporting by Svea Herbst-Bayliss, Echo Wang and Andres Gonzalez; Editing by Lananh Nguyen, Lisa Shumaker and Louise Heavens)

 ((tatiana.bautzer@tr.com; Mob: +1-646-2397968; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))